patrickwitter/CellLang/README.md

 * **./run.sh** (RUN in bash window on windows )

-## WORKFLOW
+## WORKFLOW - ENSURE YOU COMMENT

 ### Adding a new DataType
+* Add necessary tokens to Lexer

+* Create an Expression type.
+This means extend the EXP class and implement the methods

+  + By extending the EXP class you will have to implement the visitor methods and modify Evaluator and ToScheme

+* Add parsing rules to parser

+* **Ensure No Conflicts**

 * Add a new CellLang type.
 This means extend the base class and create a type.
 Implement the operations that you want to be done on the type

-* Create an Expression type.
-This means extend the EXP class and implement the methods

-* By extending the EXP class you will have to implement the visitor methods

-* Add necessary tokens to Lexer

-* Add parsing rules to parser